-Teaching assistants play an important role in the educational experience at Georgia Tech.
-With their disciplinary expertise and intercultural competencies, international teaching assistants (ITAs) bring a unique set of skills to this position.
+All teaching assistants play an important role in the educational experience at Georgia Tech, but with their disciplinary expertise and intercultural competencies, international teaching assistants (ITAs) bring a unique set of skills to this position.
 At the same time, supporting student learning in a new language and academic culture is challenging.
 To ensure international graduate students are prepared and supported in their TA role, the Board of Regents requires Georgia Tech to “assess competency in English and, if needed, provide training in English language proficiency.”
 Georgia Tech has adopted the following procedures to address this policy.

 Oral Proficiency Assessment

 International graduate students who come from non-English-speaking countries are required to submit TOEFL or IELTS scores for admission to Georgia Tech.
 While minimum sub-score standards vary, a score of 26 on the speaking sub-scale (or 8.0 on the IELTS) is commonly accepted as the minimum qualification for a teaching assistantship, or TA assignment.
 For those students below 26, a secondary oral proficiency assessment, or ITA screening, is administered to better gauge the students’ preparation for a teaching assistantship.

 The International TA screening assessment was developed by TESOL experts to assess prospective ITAs’ ability to communicate with sufficient accuracy and interpersonal communicative competence to successfully work with undergraduate students at Tech.
 This assessment is administered via web conference (ideally in the semester prior to the students’ arrival on campus), and is scored on a standard rubric by a trained TESOL expert.

 The results of the assessment are communicated to the student and the student’s academic unit at Tech.

 You will need a microphone and camera.
 Screenings are offered on a rolling basis.